Copper vs PEX Plumbing: Complete Comparison & Which is Better

 Get matched with companies for your specific needs

 Copper has a natural edge when it comes to water purity.
 Its antimicrobial properties inhibit bacterial growth inside pipes, and it has a decades-long safety record for potable water.
-However, copper is susceptible to pinhole leaks over time, especially in homes with low-pH or acidic water — which can introduce copper particulates into drinking water.
+However, copper is susceptible to pinhole leaks over time, especially in homes with low-pH or acidic water, which can introduce copper particulates into drinking water.
+This is a growing concern for corrosion-prone plumbing systems in older homes.

 PEX has raised some concerns around chemical leaching.
-Studies have found that new PEX pipes — particularly when exposed to hot water or high temperatures — can release trace volatile organic compounds (VOCs) such as MTBE, ETBE, and toluene.
-These compounds diminish significantly over time and with regular use.
-Choosing NSF-certified PEX from reputable manufacturers greatly reduces this risk, and the leaching typically drops to negligible levels within months of installation.
-Learn more about PEX plumbing safety and installation best practices.
+Long-term studies (including a five-year PEX-A study published in Materials journal) have found that new PEX pipes, particularly when exposed to hot water or high temperatures, can release trace volatile organic compounds (VOCs) such as MTBE, ETBE, and toluene.
+These compounds diminish rapidly during the first months of use as antioxidants stabilize.
+Choosing NSF/ANSI 61-certified PEX from reputable manufacturers greatly reduces this risk.
+In 2025, advocacy groups also renewed attention to microplastic and chemical leaching from plastic plumbing, though no new peer-reviewed toxicity studies have changed the regulatory picture.

 PEX Safety Best Practice

-If you're concerned about water quality with new PEX pipes, flush lines thoroughly before use and consider an NSF-certified whole-home water filter.
-Always choose PEX pipes that carry NSF/ANSI 61 certification for potable water safety.
+If you're concerned about water quality with new PEX pipes, flush lines thoroughly for at least 5 to 10 minutes before use and consider an NSF-certified whole-home water filter.
+Always choose PEX pipes that carry NSF/ANSI 61 certification for potable water safety, and minimize water stagnation in unused lines.

 Resale Value Impact